FTC: Affiliate Disclosure: All links pay commission

 Here is the same junction on a different day and from a different direction but this time using the STRAVA app to record the track (which DOES affect the apparent GPS accuracy).
 There were 5 passes here and all but one of the passes is fine for the Apple watch.
 Indeed on the entire 40+ mile ride, this was the only area of any concern.

-Apart from a few feubles, the Apple Watch 4’s GPS is fine for cycling.
-The ‘speed’ on the road looked fine but I don’t really look at that much at all.
+Apart from a few foibles, the Apple Watch 4’s GPS is fine for cycling.
+The ‘speed’ on the road looked fine but I don’t look at that much at all.

 Run GPS Accuracy